bamosguinley/bamosguinley/README.md

 👨‍💻 **Developer & Digital Marketing Specialist**

-🌍 Based in Abomey-Calavi, Bénin
+🌍 Based in Cotonou, Bénin

 💡 Passionate about technology and digital marketing.
 Experienced in developing management systems and online community management.

-🎨 Also skilled in graphic design and social media management.
+🎨 Also skilled in graphic design.